-Code Title Description Credits General Education WIC Prerequisite(s) Frequency INF 440 Technologies for Web- based Information Systems The explosive growth of the internet and the web has created a brand new "world" of web-based information systems.
+Code Title Description Credits General Education WIC Prerequisite(s) Frequency Cross- listed INF 4040 Technologies for Web- based Information Systems The explosive growth of the internet and the web has created a brand new "world" of web-based information systems.
 This world is founded on the use of modern Information and Communication Technologies (ICT).
 This new breed of information systems pervades every facet of life.
-Such systems range from every-day applications such as Google search, through e-commerce applications such as Amazon, to web service apps.
+Such systems range from everyday applications such as Google search, through e-commerce applications such as Amazon, to web service apps.
 As the world becomes increasingly interconnected, this course will prepare students to participate in emerging opportunities in information systems and services, wherever they may be.
-The broad objective of this course is to help students understand current and emerging information and communication technologies may be used to implement, support, and enrich information systems.
-This course focuses on opportunities that modern ICT has to offer to information systems and cellular networks; security of information; cloud and mobile computing; web analytics and data interchange technologies such as XML, JSON, and REST.
+The broad objective of this course is to help students understand current and emerging information and communication technologies.
+In particular, this course looks at how modern information and communication systems.
+This course focuses on opportunities that modern ICT has to offer to information systems development.
+Technologies studied include modern software development practices, including software architectures; the internet and its protocols; wireless and cellular networks; security of information; cloud and mobile computing; web analytics and data interchange technologies such as XML, JSON, and REST.
 This course stresses the importance of the use of software architectures, such as MVC, for developing real-world applications.
 As well as lectures, this course includes several lab sessions that illustrate the material covered in lectures.
 The development of a real-world type of application will be given as a project.
+3 Cr.
 6 ECTS Cr.
-INF 335 and senior standing Offered every spring INF 450 Information Systems Project Management This course covers the factors necessary for successful management of informa- tion systems development or enhancement projects.
-Both technical and behav- ioral aspects of project management are applied.
-Topics include: managing the system life cycle (requirements determination, design, implementation); project tracking and monitoring; metrics; system performance evaluation; cost-effective- ness analysis; management of changes; team collaboration techniques and tools.
+INF 3035 and senior standing Offered every spring INF 4050 Information Systems Project Management This course covers the factors necessary for successful management of infor- mation systems development or enhancement projects.
+Both technical and behavioral aspects of project management are applied.
+Topics include: manag- ing the system life cycle (requirements determination, design, implementation); project tracking and monitoring; metrics; system performance evaluation; cost-effectiveness analysis; management of changes; team collaboration techniques and tools.
 This course is based on the Project Management Body of Knowledge (PMBOK).
+3 Cr.
 6 ECTS Cr.
-INF 270 Offered at least once every two years INF 480 Big Data Analytics This course introduces a class of computer applications designed to integrate effective information retrieval from heterogeneous sources with analytical tools, data evaluation, and inference techniques.
+INF 2070 Offered at least once every two years INF 4080 Big Data Analytics This course introduces a class of computer applications designed to integrate effective information retrieval from heterogeneous sources with analytical tools, data evaluation, and inference techniques.
 This course emphasizes the Extract-Transform-Load process in building data warehouses, data cube modeling and building algorithms, online analytical processing, and visualization to support managerial decisions.
 This course develops skills to assess the readiness of an organization to adopt and benefit business intelligence application.
+3 Cr.
 6 ECTS Cr.
-INF 280 Offered at least once every two years
+INF 2080 Offered at least once every two years